Seahawks’ ‘Spiderman’ K.J. Wright keeps climbing the record books, but he says he’s far from done

 Not that you couldn’t pick more of a highlight play for Wright, such as his interception in last year’s playoff game against Dallas.

-But it’s a picture that maybe best fits Wright, whose greatest strength has always been his understated, and maybe often easy to overlook, consistency handling the most basic requirement of his job.
+But it’s maybe the best fit for Wright, whose greatest strength has always been his understated, and sometimes easy to overlook, consistency handling the most basic requirement of his job.

 As Wright says, “a linebacker is supposed to make tackles.’’

-And make tackles Wright has undeniably done during a Seahawks career that began in 2011.
+And make tackles Wright has done during a Seahawks career that began in 2011.

-It was maybe equally fitting that Wright, the longest-tenured player on the team, set a couple of tackling milestones Monday night that might have gotten lost in the shuffle of what was another wild and crazy Seahawk victory.
+It was equally fitting that Wright, the longest-tenured player on the team, set a couple of tackling milestones Monday night that might have gotten lost in the shuffle of what was another wild and crazy Seahawks victory.

-During Seattle’s 37-30 win over Minnesota Wright moved into third in Seahawks history in tackles with 820, passing Keith Butler (who had 813) while also notching the fifth 100-tackle season of his career, second in Seattle history (he had nine Monday night and now has 104 for the season).
+During Seattle’s 37-30 win over Minnesota, Wright moved into third in Seahawks history in tackles with 820, passing Keith Butler (who had 813) while also notching the fifth 100-tackle season of his career, good for second in Seahawks history (he had nine Monday night and now has 104 for the season).

 His good friend and current teammate Bobby Wagner is first in both categories (eight 100-tackle seasons and 1,029 tackles).